-Increasing gender equity in HIV/AIDS activities and services

-Increasing women's access to income and productive resources

-Child Survival Activities
+Increase gender equity in HIV prevention, care, treatment and support Increasing women's access to income and productive resources Child Survival Activities

-Mobile Population

-Safe Motherhood
+Mobile Population Safe Motherhood

-ď zuaget oode intermation Mechanism ID: Mechanism Name: Prime Partner Name: 14213 Empowering New Generations in Improved Nutropportunities (ENGINE) Save The Children Federation Inc ition and Economic Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 1,500,000 0
+Daaget Coas IIII Mechanism ID: Mechanism Name: Empowering New Generations in Improved Nutrition and Economic opportunities (ENGINE) Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 0 0

 The ENGINE program will operate in 100 rural woredas in the four most populous regions of the country for a period of five years.
 In COP 2012, the program will reach 47,500 beneficiaries infected and affected by HIV/AIDS in rural communities of Ethiopia including pregnant and lactating women, children less than 5 years and orphans and vulnerable children with nutrition services.
 Services will include nutritional counseling for pregnant and lactating mothers on appropriate infant and young child feeding practices using the Essential Nutrition Actions (ENA) framework, which has been adapted for the HIV/AIDS context.
-To ensure client retention and referrals ENGINE will collaborate closely with other

-PEPFAR implementing partners so that clientele receive the complete package of services.
+To ensure client retention and referrals ENGINE will collaborate closely with other PEPFAR implementing partners so that clientele receive the complete package of services.
 In addition, ENGINE will conduct community mobilization and awareness using a variety of media which will widen the nutrition coverage to include men and other decision-makers in the community.
 Of critical importance, the program is intrinsically linked to the USAID's funded support to the Government of Ethiopia's Agriculture Growth Program (AGP) as part of the Feed the Future (FTF).
 This co-location of programs will allow ENGINE to ensure that beneficiaries of nutrition services are also linked into economic and livelihood opportunities as well as participate in value chain activities and linkages to markets.
 Lastly, the program will expand on the Office of Foreign Disaster Assistance (OFDA) funded community-based management of acute malnutrition (CMAM) to provide treatment services to acutely malnourished beneficiaries.
 The program will reach 14,250 acutely malnourished HIV affected and infected persons with therapeutic foods.
 A large component of ENGINE is focused on a rigorous, research-driven learning agenda which will be complemented by surveys and sites visits that will feed into the overarching M&E goals.
 It must be noted that contributions from PEPFAR are wrapping around with FTF programs to create efficiencies and more integrated services.

 Mechanism ID: 14214 Mechanism Name: Food by Prescription

 Funding Agency: U.S. Agency for International Development Procurement Type: Contract

 Prime Partner Name: Save the Children US

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 0 Total Mechanism Pipeline: N/A
+Total Funding: 1,864,000

 Funding Source Funding Amount

-GHP-State 0
+GHP-State 1,864,000